szaaamerik/szaaamerik/README.md

 ## [Forza Mods Car Table](https://github.com/ForzaMods/Car-Table)

 I fully developed the V1 version of this tool.
-I don't claim credit for anything apart from the the UI in the V2 version, I contributed to its creation.
+While I don't claim credit for anything apart from the the UI in the V2 version, I contributed to its creation.

 ## [Forza Mods Mod Manager](https://github.com/ForzaMods/Mod-Manager)